permephem/null/docs/null-protocol-adtech-whitepaper.md

 **"Null protocol is simply the next Do Not Call registry — but for the digital age."**

+## 💡 Pre-Mandate Monetization Strategies

+### 1. Compliance Analytics (Foot in the Door)

+**What you sell:** Dashboards showing how often opt-out signals (like GPC) are ignored in programmatic flows.

+**Who buys:** Brands, agencies, publishers, SSPs/DSPs.

+**Why they pay:**
+- Regulators are already asking them to demonstrate compliance.
+- Brands want to prove they aren't funding non-compliant inventory.

+**Revenue model:** SaaS subscription + per-impression monitoring fees (similar to IAS/DV).

+### 2. Audit-as-a-Service

+**What you sell:** Independent audits of data broker / AdTech compliance with opt-out and deletion rights.

+**Who buys:**
+- **Enterprises:** Need audit reports for regulators or privacy-conscious customers.
+- **Regulators/NGOs:** Commission independent audits to establish non-compliance evidence.

+**Revenue model:** Fixed-fee audit contracts ($50k–$500k) plus ongoing monitoring subscriptions.

+### 3. Early-Access Registry (Voluntary Program)

+**What you sell:** A "pre-mandate" version of the registry — enterprises can voluntarily query it to demonstrate compliance leadership.

+**Why they pay:**
+- Get ahead of regulation, reduce litigation risk.
+- Use it as a marketing differentiator ("We check the global opt-out registry").

+**Revenue model:**
+- Low per-check fee ($0.00005–$0.0001).
+- Or bundled "compliance package" including registry + reporting.

+### 4. Data Products for Advocacy

+**What you sell:** Aggregated compliance metrics to privacy advocates, policymakers, think tanks, and journalists.

+**Why they pay (or sponsor):** They need hard data to push legislation.

+**Revenue model:** Sponsored research reports, grants, or partnerships with NGOs/foundations.

+### 5. Strategic Partnerships

+- **IAS / DV / Moat:** They may white-label your compliance dataset to enhance their reporting.
+- **Privacy tech vendors:** Consent managers (OneTrust, TrustArc) could bundle registry checks into their offerings.
+- **Legal / audit firms:** They could resell your registry checks as part of compliance packages.

+### 📊 Transitional Economics

+- **SaaS dashboards & audits:** Tens of millions ARR potential within 2–3 years.
+- **Voluntary registry checks:** Smaller volumes, but builds the muscle memory for when it becomes mandated.
+- **Strategic partnerships:** Credibility + data distribution, even if revenue is modest at first.

+### ✅ Takeaway

+**Until regulators flip the switch:**

+1. **Sell visibility** (compliance dashboards).
+2. **Sell assurance** (audit certifications).
+3. **Sell early access** (voluntary registry).

+All three generate ARR + lobbying leverage while positioning you as the inevitable neutral operator when mandates come.

 ---

 *Null Protocol: Distributed Enforcement of Privacy and Adtech Compliance*